 The city attracts numerous international students because of its stunning infrastructure, including the long paths for walking and cycling and the best roads in the country.
-Canberra is widespread, with large lands of bush reserves and parks.
+Canberra is widespread, with extensive lands of bush reserves and parks.

-The temperature may range from an average of 9°C in winters to 26°C in summers.
-Frosts are common in winter, the air is dry and still as well as the rainfall is light and spread over the year.
+The temperature may range from an average of 9°C in winter to 26°C in summer.
+Frosts are expected in winter.
+The air is dry and still, and the rainfall is light and spread over the year.

-The Australian Capital Territory has a great bus network with convenient weekday, weekend, and evening services.
-The 'My Way' ticketing systems allow ticket holders to travel around the city of Canberra using rechargeable prepaid cards.
+The Australian Capital Territory has an excellent bus network with convenient weekday, weekend, and evening services.
+The 'My Way' ticketing systems allow holders to travel around Canberra using rechargeable prepaid cards.

 Useful Topics to Explore: